-X QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 FOR THE QUARTERLY PERIOD ENDED MARCH 31, 2020 TOX TILL Q or ID MIRCH 51, 2020 TRANSITION REPORT PURSUANT TO S ECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 7 1934 Commission File Number 001 01-36818 N Pharmace euticals, Inc. Delaware (State or other jurisdiction of incorporation or organization) 34-2037594 (IRS Employer Identification No.) 4350 La Jolla Village Drive, Suite 800, San Diego CA (Address of principal executive offices) (Reg (858) 550-0780 gistrant's telephone number, includir 92122 (Zip Code) ling area code) Secui rities registered pursuant to Section 12(b) of the Securities Ac , Title of each class Trading symbol(s) Name of each exchange on which registered d Common Stock, par value \$0.001 per share TCON The Nasdaq Stock Market LLC days.
-Indicate by check mark whether the registrant (1) has filed ding 12 months (or for such shorter period that the registrant Yes ⊠ No □ Indicate by check mark whether the registrant has submitt § 232.405 of this chapter) during the preceding 12 months (or t was required to file such reports) ed electronically every Interactive s), and (2) has been subject to such filing requirements for we Data File required to be submitted pursuant to Rule 405 the past 90 of Regulation Indicate by check mark whether the registrant is a large acth company.
-See the definitions of "large accelerated filer", "ange Act.
-1 0 1 0 Large accelerated filer Non-accelerated filer Emerging growth company □ Accelerated filer Smaller reporting company finan If an emerging growth company, indicate by check mark i cial accounting standards provided pursuant to Section 13(a) f the registrant has elected not to u of the Exchange Act. ⊠ use the extended transition period for complying with any y new or revised Indicate by check mark whether the registrant is a shell comp pany (as defined in Rule 12b-2 of th the Exchange Act).
-Yes □ No ⊠ The number of outstanding shares of the registrant's comm mon stock as of May 8, 2020 was 5 5,500,388.
+\boxtimes QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT O F 1934 FOR THE (QUARTERLY PERIOD ENDE D MARCH 31, 2021 or TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT O F 1934 Commission File Number 001 -36818

+TRACC N Pharmace uticals, Inc. (Exact t name of registrant as specified in its charter) Delaware 34-2037594 (State or other jurisdiction of incorporation or organization) (IRS Employer Identification No.) • identification 140.)
+4350 La Jolla Village Drive, Suite 800, San Diego CA 92122 (Address of principal executive offices) (858) 550-0780 (Zip Code) (F Registrant's telephone number, includin g area code)

+Secui rities registered pursuant to Section 12(b) of the Act: Title of each class Trading symbol(s) Name of each exchange on which register ed Common Stock, par value \$0.001 per share TCON The Nasdaq Stock Market LLC 1 • Indicate by check mark whether the registrant (1) has fi ding 12 months (or for such shorter period that the registrative \boxtimes No \square Indicate by check mark whether the registrant has subm nitted electronically every Interactive Data File required to be submitted pursuant to Rule 40 5 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months grow Indicate by check mark whether the registrant is a large th company.
+See the definitions of "large accelerated filer, 1 9 1 1 ange Act. decereated mer, smaller reports s company, and emerging grown company in real 2 120 2 of the Large accelerated filer Accelerated filer Non-accelerated filer ⊠ Smaller reporting company \boxtimes Emerging growth company finan If an emerging growth company, indicate by check marcial accounting standards provided pursuant to Section 13 se the extended transition period for complying with a ıy new or revised Indicate by check mark whether the registrant is a shell co ompany (as defined in Rule 12b-2 of the e Exchange Act).
+Yes □ No ⊠ The number of outstanding shares of the registrant's co mmon stock as of April 30, 2021 was 15,501,964.